 ~ Susan Rakow, "The Common Core: The Good, the Bad, the Possible."

-Check out AMLE's resources from October 2012 and an article available here.
-These resources, primarily for members only, are available for purchase.
-Free feature articles focus on the standards and implications for students and educators, and the opportunity Common Core provides to develop deep conceptual learning.
-In January 2013, AMLE released a second publication focused on Common Core, resources are available for purchase.
+Check out AMLE's resources, including articles focused on the standards and implications for students and educators, as well as the opportunity Common Core provides to develop deep conceptual learning.

 "The need for high-quality professional learning will be fulfilled when stakeholders from the state level to the classroom level align their goals and strategies.
 This has an impact on every stage of implementation, from planning to resource allocation to evaluation.
 As part of its work to support the development of a comprehensive statewide professional learning system to support Common Core implementation, Learning Forward is working with educators at the school, school system, and state levels to create meaningful and aligned professional learning.This project is called Transforming Professional Learning to Prepare College- and Career-Ready Students: Implementing the Common Core.
 (Learn more about the project here.)